CodeScop/Oge-Mai-Field-Guide/allresources.md

     - LF Battles: Grey's Mawt (850 words for 2), Pester (500 words for 1), Mawt (1000 words for 2)
 - **Other sources:** Buy,
   - FOREST: MT Battles: Grey's Mawt (850 words, 5 Coins, and 5 Leaves for 2)
+  - DESERT:
-  - DESERT: ShrinePoly Battles: Poly Mawt (900 words for 2)
+    - ShrinePoly Battles: Poly Mawt (900 words for 2)
+    - ShrineBird Battles: Ralbone (1000 words for 1-2), Noasis (1500 words for 1-2)
 - **Buy:** MT Item Shop/Edrie's Market: 16 Coins
 - **Sell price:** 4 Coins (don't sell unless you have >300)
 - **Used for:**